AudioBible/KJV/README.md

     audiobible find jesus -b luke -c 3 -C 2                     # to find jesus in the book of "Luke" chapter 3, showing 2 verses before and after the matched verse context audiobible find circle -A 5 -B 2                            # to show 2 verse before and 5 verses after the matched verse context

-    audiobible quote                                            # usage is same as with find operation

-    audiobible sermons                                          # opens the default browser to http://sermonaudio.com
-                                                                #  usage is same as with hear operation
-    audiobible sermons -b mark -s "Charles Lawson"              # open browser to sermon "Charles Lawson" preaching the book of "Mark"

     # THE EARTH IS FLAT!
 [RESEARCH IT ON YOUTUBE](https://www.youtube.com/results?search_query=flat+earth&page=&utm_source=opensearch)!